mm-camelcase/featureflags-awsappconfig/README.md

 > :white_check_mark: **Success:** The operation was completed successfully.

 > :x: **Error:** Something went wrong.
-Please try again.
+Please try again. -->

-AWS AppConfig has
-such as
-SQS SNS
-&
-extension
-functionality that can help you integrate the AWS AppConfig workflow with other internal AWS services , and also external services such as
-The AWS AppConfig
-configuration
-Jira
-.
-in the example code has been integrated with the
+The AWS AppConfig [configuration](infra/appconfig-sqs.tf) in the example code has been integrated with the SQS [extension](https://docs.aws.amazon.com/appconfig/latest/userguide/working-with-appconfig-extensions-about-predefined-notification-sqs.html) and will send messages to the `cc-poc-appconfig` SQS queue for the following AppConfig action points…

-appconfig
-SQS queue for the following AppConfig action points… ON_DEPLOYMENT_START
-ON_DEPLOYMENT_STEP
-ON_DEPLOYMENT_BAKING
-ON_DEPLOYMENT_COMPLETE
-ON_DEPLOYMENT_ROLLED_BACK
+- `ON_DEPLOYMENT_START`
+- `ON_DEPLOYMENT_STEP`
+- `ON_DEPLOYMENT_BAKING`
+- `ON_DEPLOYMENT_COMPLETE`
+- `ON_DEPLOYMENT_ROLLED_BACK`

 The application must then request the latest data from AppConfig.

+> :warning: **Note:** Although AppConfig can integrate with AWS messaging, the vanilla polling rules must still be followed.
+This is the client application behavior:
+- Event is detected in application
+- Application starts asynchronous polling session
+- Application polls until no data is returned in the response
+- Polling ends

 SQS extension
 and will send messages to the
 int-poc
 Note: Although AppConfig can integrate with AWS messaging, the vanilla polling rules must still be followed.
-This is the client application
+This is the client application behavior:
-behavior:
 Event is detected in application
 Application starts asynchronous polling session Application polls until no data is returned in the response